This article defines seller deductions and describes the process for applying or deleting a seller deduction.

 What is a Seller Deduction?

 The term "seller deductions" is used to describe a situation in which a seller/consignor is selling items in an auction while also purchasing items in that same auction.
-In this situation, the auction house wants to apply the purchased items towards the amount owed on the Seller Settlement.
+In this situation, the auction house wants to deduct the price of the purchased items from the amount owed on the Seller Settlement.

 Applying a Seller Deduction

 - Select Seller Deduction as the payment method.

 - Search for/select the applicable seller/consignor

 - Click the Save button.
-This will both apply the payment to the bidder invoice and the selected Seller Settlement.
+This will apply the payment to both the bidder invoice and the selected Seller Settlement.
 Bidder invoice Seller Settlement

 Deleting a Seller Deduction Payment

-- If a seller deduction payment is deleted from the bidder invoice, it will also automatically be deleted from the corresponding Seller Settlement.
+If a seller deduction payment is deleted from the bidder invoice, it will also automatically be deleted from the corresponding Seller Settlement.
 For more information on deleting payments, see Payments.